Lightprotocol/light-protocol/examples/token-escrow/README.md

 # Token Escrow program example

-A program escrowing compressed tokens into (1) a regular solana program account, (2) into a compressed-pda account.
+An example program escrowing compressed tokens into (1) a regular solana program account, (2) into a compressed-pda account.

 ### Run the tests